It's a fast-paced, digitalized world we live in.

-For example, if you have a business that sells pet products, you could create a podcast about pet care tips or interview experts in the field.
+For example, if you have a business that sells pet products, you could create a podcast about pet care tips or interview experts in the field, like pet insurance experts.
 This would be a great way to reach your target audience and get them interested in your business.

 You can also use podcasts to reach a specific demographic.
 For example, if you are targeting millennial women, you could create a podcast about entrepreneurship or interview successful business women using a tone that appeals to them.

 One mistake that businesses make when using podcasts for marketing is that they try to sell too hard.
 It turns people off and makes them less likely to listen to future episodes.
 No one wants to listen to even a 3-minute episode if it's one big commercial.

 Instead, focus on providing value.
 If you can provide valuable information or entertainment, people will be more likely to listen to your podcast and recommend it to others.